Bryanjy0217/CRM-log-task-automation-system/README.md

 - Using JavaScript click for elements that cannot be clicked normally
 - Adding fallback and retry logic for better stability

----

 ## Result
 The system is now stable and able to:

 - Run continuously without crashing
 - Handle different edge cases
 - Reduce manual workload significantly

----

 ## Author
 Bryan Lim

----

-## Code

-See full implementation here: